pingcap/docs-cn/dev/how-to/deploy/from-tarball/production-environment.md

 ---
 title: Production Deployment from Binary Tarball
 summary: Use the binary to deploy a TiDB cluster.
-category: operations
+category: how-to
+aliases: ['/docs/op-guide/binary-deployment/']
 ---

 # Production Deployment from Binary Tarball

 This guide provides installation instructions from a binary tarball on Linux.
 A complete TiDB cluster contains PD, TiKV, and TiDB.
 To start the database service, follow the order of PD -> TiKV -> TiDB.
 To stop the database service, follow the order of stopping TiDB -> TiKV -> PD.

-See also [local deployment](../op-guide/binary-local-deployment.md) and [testing enviroment](../op-guide/binary-testing-deployment.md) deployment.
+See also [local deployment](/dev/how-to/get-started/local-cluster/install-from-binary.md) and [testing environment](/dev/how-to/deploy/from-tarball/testing-environment.md) deployment.

 ## Prepare

-Before you start, see [TiDB architecture](/overview.md#tidb-architecture) and [Software and Hardware Requirements](/op-guide/recommendation.md).
+Before you start, see [TiDB architecture](/architecture.md) and [Software and Hardware Recommendations](/dev/how-to/deploy/hardware-recommendations.md).
 Make sure the following requirements are satisfied:

 ### Operating system